-After the evidence surfaced, Harrison deleted all of his social media accounts – but not before he left an apology message on Facebook, saying he was “weak and vulnerable and utterly useless at decision making” and “was introduced into sensationalizing events by promoters who often sent out the misleading blurb.”
+After the evidence surfaced, Harrison deleted all of his social media accounts – but not before he posted an apology on Facebook, claiming he felt “weak, vulnerable, and utterly inept at decision-making.”

 2. The world’s stupidest criminal?

-Thirty minutes before the incident, the attempted robber went to the same bank to change his address and gave the cashier all of his details.
+Thirty minutes before the incident, the attempted robber had gone to the same bank to change his address and had given the cashier all of his details.

-Smith was jailed for two-and-a-half years for an attempted robbery and carrying a bladed weapon, which eventually turned out to be a bread knife.
+Smith was jailed for two and a half years for attempted robbery and carrying a bladed weapon.

 3. The farting felon

-On September 1, 2017, Kansas City police took 24-year-old Sean Sykes into questioning after a backpack containing various drugs and two handguns was found in his car during a routine traffic stop.
+On September 1, 2017, Kansas City police took 24-year-old Sean Sykes into questioning after finding a backpack containing various drugs and two handguns in his car during a routine traffic stop.

-While being questioned, Sykes denied knowing anything about the findings and came up with a unique way to end the interview.
+While being questioned, Sykes denied knowing anything about the findings and devised a unique way to end the interview.